-22. Apprenticeships and traineeships
+24 Apprenticeships and traineeships

-- 22.1 Council will continue to offer apprenticeships at a minimum AQTF Certificate III level and traineeships.
-Together, Council, employees and unions will: - (i) explore ways to maximise training opportunities for young people in the city entering Council's workforce - (ii) pursue partnering opportunities with other organisations and group apprenticeship schemes - (iii) develop arrangements to facilitate the transition from training roles to full-time work - (iv) implement employment arrangements and conditions which facilitate the achievement of these objectives.
+- 24.1 Council recognises the value of developing its own capability through the employment of apprentices and trainees.
+Council will continue to offer apprenticeships at a minimum AQTF Certificate III level and traineeships.
+Together, Council, employees and unions will: - (i) explore ways to maximise training opportunities for young people in the city entering Council's workforce - (ii) pursue partnering opportunities with other organisations and group apprenticeship schemes - (iii) develop arrangements to facilitate the transition from training roles to full-time work - (iv) implement employment arrangements and conditions which facilitate the achievement of these objectives. - 24.2 Subject to business needs and the long term sustainability of the organisation, Council commits to employment programs with a targeted focus on key occupational groups necessary to build capability for delivery in critical business areas and/or areas of growth. - 24.3 The Parties will establish a Charter for a sub-committee of JCC to ensure compliance with the above commitments.

-23. Retraining, placement and separation
+25 Retraining, placement and separation

-- 23.1 We recognise that sustainable employment depends upon improving competitiveness, implementing better systems and improving processes in all areas of Council.
-We understand that the organisation will constantly change, so employees may be required to retrain and utilise their skills and capabilities in other areas of Council. - 23.2 Where changes in technology, business trends, demand, organisational or budget priorities impact the number of roles or employees required, the relevant consultative committees will be advised and the agreed retraining, placement and separation procedures (see Schedule 6 Retaining and placement procedure) will be used to manage the impact on affected employees.
+- 25.1 We recognise that sustainable employment depends upon improving competitiveness, implementing better systems and improving processes in all areas of Council.
+The Parties understand that the organisation will constantly change, so employees may be required to retrain and utilise their skills and capabilities in other areas of Council. - 25.2 Where changes in technology, business trends, demand, organisational or budget priorities impact the number of roles or employees required, the relevant consultative committees will be advised and the agreed retraining, placement and separation procedures (see Schedule 6, Retaining and Placement Procedure) will be used to manage the impact on affected employees.